 - Slytherin Snakes – little plastic snakes (Dollar Tree) Chamber of Secrets

 - Goblet of Fire – Plastic trophies (Dollar Tree) Goblet of Fire

 - Spider Rings – Needs no explanation.
 Prisoner of Azkaban

 - Golden Snitch – Ferrero Rocher Candy with White Feathers glued on.Order of the Phoenix

 - Spell/Potion Book – Found this online.
 Printed, cut and glued them into miniature composite notebooks (Dollar Tree) Half-Blooded Prince

 - Magic Wizard Wands – Chopstick with hot glue, paint, and/or beads.
 Deathly Hollows

 - Harry Potter Ring – I got these at a cake decorating store.

 Let me tell you, the kids absolutely LOVED the wands and books.
-If you do nothing else you must do the wands and books!
+If you do nothing else for your Harry Potter Themed Birthday Party, you must do the wands and books!
 I had parents tell me a year later that their child still plays with them.

 Hello, I’m Aleisha.
 I have always been interested in the crafting world.
 Growing up I would often find myself in my grandma’s sewing room or in my mom’s craft room “helping” with whatever task they would give me.
 As an adult, my love for crafting turned into a degree in Event Planning, where entertaining and crafting collide.
 When I am not crafting or entertaining, I am spending as much time as I can get with my husband and two sons.
 I am also a complete Disney Junkie!